 Live Streaming Scenarios

-How to move from v2 pass-through Channels to v3 pass-through Live Events NOTE: Channels and Programs created with v2 (which are mapped to Live Events and Live Outputs in v3) cannot continue being managed with v3.
-The recommendation is to switch to v3 Live Events and Live Outputs at a convenient Channel stop.
-Presently, you cannot migrate continuously running Channels.
+How to move from v2 pass-through Channels to v3 pass-through Live Events NOTE: Channels and Programs created with v2 (which are mapped to Live Events and Live Outputs in v3) cannot be managed with the v3 API.
+The guidance is to switch over to v3 Live Events and Live Outputs at a convenient time that you can stop your existing v2 Channels.
+There is currently no support for seamlessly migrating a continuously running (24x7) live Channel to the new v3 Live Event, so maintenance downtime needs to be coordinated at the best convenience for your audience and business.

-Stop and delete all existing v2 Channels and Programs
+Stop and delete all existing v2 Channels and Programs at a convenient maintenance window for your customers and audience

-Create a new
+Create a new v3 Live Event

 Sample .NET and REST code here

-Use the new entity instead of Programs
+Use the new Live Output entity instead of Programs

-How to create for live streaming of HLS and DASH
+Create new streaming locators for live streaming of HLS and DASH

-Explore the new features if you require fast-start of live events.
+Explore the new Standby features if you require fast-start of live events.

-Explore the new feature
+Explore the new live transcription feature

-Explore the new feature
+Explore the new lower latency feature

-Create in v3
+Create 24x7x365 live events in v3

-with
+Monitor live events with Event Grid

 Use the new Portal experience